Your potential is something beyond what you can cash in at a bank. It’s based on what you still can do, not based on what you have done.”

-From the list below, find 5-10 words that you want to use as a lens to make your personal decisions through (attach worksheet with words).
+I challenge you to use this as a lens to make your personal decisions through.

 Now that you have your values clear, how can you utilize these words to create your personal vision of what you want your life to look like?

 Let’s take some time and put on your “values glasses” and describe your ideal life.

 What type of food would you be eating?